virgesmith/pico-crypto-key/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/fb9853538e3a421d9715812f87f3269d)](https://www.codacy.com/gh/virgesmith/pico-crypto-key/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=virgesmith/pico-crypto-key&amp;utm_campaign=Badge_Grade)

-Using a Raspberry Pi [RP2040](https://www.raspberrypi.org/products/raspberry-pi-pico/) microcontroller as a USB security device that provides:
+Using Raspberry Pi RP2040/RP2350 microcontrollers as USB security devices that provide:

 - cryptographic hashing (SHA256)
 - encryption and decryption (256 bit AES)
 - public key cryptography (ECDSA - secp256k1, as Bitcoin)

-I'm not a security expert and the device/software is almost certainly not hardened enough for serious use.
+I'm not a security expert and the device/software is almost certainly not hardened enough for serious use (perhaps RP2340 ARM-secure will fix that?).
 I just did it cos it was there, and I was bored.
 Also, it's not fast, but that might be ok depending on your current lockdown status.
 Most importantly, it works.
 Here's some steps I took towards making it securer:

 - the device is pin protected.
 Only the SHA256 hash of the (salted) pin is stored on the device.
 - the private key is only initialised once a correct pin has been entered, and is a SHA256 hash of the (salted) unique device id.
 So no two devices should have the same key.
 - the private key never leaves the device and is stored only in volatile memory.

-Pico, Pico W and Tiny2040 boards are known to work.
-Other RP2040 boards have not been tested but are likely to (mostly) work.
+Pico, Pico W, Tiny2040 and Pico2 boards are known to work.
+Other RP2040/RP2350 boards have not been tested but are likely to (mostly) work.
 E.g. the Pico W requires the wifi driver purely for the LED (which is connected to the wifi chip) to function (though neither wifi nor bluetooth are enabled.)

-## Update v1.4.0 (WIP)
+## Update v1.4.0

-- [X] Updates pico SDK to v2.0
+- Updates pico SDK to v2.0
-- [X] Adds support for pico 2
+- Adds support for Pico2 (both ARM and RISC-V)
-- [X] Fix pin flash read/write on pico 2
-- [X] Use hardware SHA256 on pico 2
-- [ ] Get RISC-V build to work
-- [ ] Compare performance (Cortex M0+ vs Cortex M33 vs Hazard3)

 ### Performance comparison

-Using 1000kB input file with random binary data.
-Compiled with 10.3.1 ARM and 14.2.1 RISC-V gcc toolchains.

-Performance improvement is modest.
-Using hardware SHA256 only seems to improve performance by about 6% for this (IO-bound) use case.
+Performance improvement is fairly modest - the bottleneck is USB comms.
+Note using hardware SHA256 only seems to improve hashing performance by about 6% for this (IO-bound) use case.

 |         | RP2040<br/>time(s) | <br/>bitrate(kbps) | RP2350(ARM)<br/>time(s) | <br/>bitrate(kbps) | <br/>speedup(%) | RP2350(RISC-V)<br/>time(s) | <br/>bitrate(kbps) | <br/>speedup(%) |
 |:--------|-------------------:|-------------------:|------------------------:|-------------------:|----------------:|---------------------------:|-------------------:|----------------:|